 Kevin Wallace, an Attorney admitted to the Bar of this State, hereby affirms and certifies that:

-1. I am an attorney in the Office of Letitia James, Attorney General of the State of New York, who appears on behalf of the People of the State of New York as Plaintiff in this proceeding.
+1. I am an attorney in the Office of Letitia James, Attorney General of the State of New proceeding.
 I am duly authorized to make this verification and am acquainted with the facts in this matter.